The Suicide Squad (film): Plot

-Intelligence officer Amanda Waller assembles two Task Force X teams, colloquially known as the "Suicide Squad", which comprise Belle Reve penitentiary inmates who agree to carry out a mission in exchange for shortened sentences.
-Neither team is aware of the other's existence.
-Sent to the South American island nation of Corto Maltese after its government is overthrown by an anti-American regime, the teams are tasked with destroying the Nazi-era laboratory Jötunheim, which houses the secret experiment "Project Starfish".
-One team is almost entirely wiped out by the Corto Maltese military upon landing, with only team leader Colonel Rick Flag and Harley Quinn surviving.
-The ambush on the first team serves as a diversion, allowing the second team to enter the country undetected.
-Led by assassin Bloodsport, who was blackmailed by Waller in exchange to drop the court trial of his thieving daughter Tyla, the team consists of Peacemaker, King Shark, Polka-Dot Man, and Ratcatcher 2.
+Intelligence officer Amanda Waller assembles two Task Force X teams, colloquially known as the "Suicide Squad", which consists of Belle Reve penitentiary inmates who agree to carry out missions in exchange for commuted sentences.
+The teams are sent to the South American island nation of Corto Maltese after an anti-American regime overthrows its government, and are tasked with destroying the Nazi-era laboratory Jötunheim, which houses the secret experiment "Project Starfish".

-Waller orders the squad to find Flag, who escaped from the military but was captured by rebel soldiers.
-The team find the rebel base and massacre the soldiers, only to learn that Flag had been saved by rebellion leader Sol Soria.
-Despite the group's actions, Soria agrees to help them infiltrate the capital where they capture Project Starfish's lead scientist, the Thinker.
-Harley is captured by the Corto Maltese government and taken to the new dictator, Silvio Luna, who wishes to marry her.
-After learning of Luna's plans to use Project Starfish, Harley kills him and escapes.
-She joins the others, who use the Thinker to break into Jötunheim and begin rigging it with explosives.
+Upon making landfall, the Corto Maltese military slaughters most of the first team and captures Harley Quinn while team leader Rick Flag escapes.
+Elsewhere, the second team – led by assassin Bloodsport, who Waller blackmailed in exchange for not sending his estranged daughter Tyla to prison, and consisting of Peacemaker, King Shark, Polka-Dot Man, Ratcatcher 2, and her pet rat Sebastian – enters the country undetected, revealing that the other team was a deliberate decoy.
+Waller orders the squad to find Flag, who is being held at a rebel base.
+The team massacres the rebel soldiers, only to learn that rebellion leader Sol Soria had saved Flag.
+Despite the group's actions, Soria agrees to help them infiltrate the capital, where they capture Project Starfish's lead scientist, the Thinker.
+Harley is taken to Corto Maltese's new dictator, Silvio Luna, who wishes to marry her.
+After learning of Luna's plans to use Project Starfish on political dissidents, Harley kills him and escapes.
+She joins the others, who use the Thinker to break into Jötunheim, in exchange for sparing his life, and begin rigging it with explosives.